COSIMA/cosima-recipes/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-COSIMA Recipes's documentation
+COSIMA Recipes documentation
 ==============================

-Welcome to COSIMA Recipes's documentation!
+Welcome to the COSIMA Recipes documentation!

 To get started have a look at the tutorials_ and then browse through the available `documented examples`_ to find something the better suits